FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 : My Caption {#tbl-variables}

 There are several other important water quality to variables (*Ph*, *Nitrogen*, etc) which existing literature omit due to their weak optical characteristics and low **signal-noise ratio**.

+### Water Quality Parameters assessment by RS

+Using in-situ data and equivalent satellite imagery, a model is established (considering the empirical approach).
+This means that for each [OAC](#sec-oac) its presence and concentration are identified and statistically correlated with spectral response.
+By establishing such model, then a larger area can be monitored allowing, also, a monitoring project on a longer based time.
+When dealing with non-[OAC](#sec-oac), there is a necessity of non-[OAC](#sec-oac) be correlated with any other [OAC](#sec-oac) parameters so a correlation can be established. @batina_review_2023, claims those models as *Bio-optical models* as it is expected that those models can describe and predicts the water's bio-optical state (in the caso of [OAC](#sec-oac) Parameters.

 ### Chlorophyll a {#sec-chl_a}